Exhibitions: Explore the diversity of human rights.

 September 20, 2024 to September 20, 2027

-A large, curved freestanding wooden wall on which is mounted numerous small objects arranged in diamond and rectangular patterns.
-There is an open door in the centre of the wall.
+A museum exhibition featuring a large, curved freestanding wooden wall on which is mounted numerous small objects arranged in diamond and rectangular patterns.
+In the foreground, there circular benches creating an inviting space for visitors to view and contemplate the exhibit.
 Partially obscured.

 Climate Justice

-June 2022 to December 2024
+June 2022 to June 2025

 A crowd of youth hold protest signs and stand behind a large banner that reads “La Terre Mère,” or “mother earth” in English.
 Partially obscured.